youngxiao/awesome-object-detection-repositories/README.md

 Based on amusi's repositories: <https://github.com/amusi/awesome-object-detection>

 From 2015 to May, 2019.
 Some awesome papers and repositories.

-Sorted from recent to earliest:
+Sorted from recent to earlier:

 - CenterNet (2019)
 - M2Det (2019)